Rewarding Success on a Project

 On Time or Late

 This is not surprising.
-Parkinson’s law and the fact that there is ‘nothing in it’ for developers to finish ahead of schedule mean that tasks are either finished on time or late.
+Parkinson’s law and the fact that there is ‘nothing in it’ for developers to finish ahead of schedule means people either finish tasks on time or late.

-What can be done with Barry Boehm’s information.
+What can you do with Barry Boehm’s information?
 You can’t run projects without estimates or plans.
-Senior Management would never authorise the project in the first place, but as soon as the estimates are published, they are no longer estimates, they are minimum times.
+Senior Management would never authorise the project in the first place.
+However, as soon as the estimates are published, they are no longer estimates, they are minimum times.
 There is only plus 30%, no minus 30%.

 The answer is that Project Plans must exist for reporting purposes to senior management but there is no need to publish these plans to developers.
-Instead, developers should be challenged.
+Instead, you should challenge developers.

 Instead of being told that they have, for example, 20 days to complete a task, they should be told that their productivity is 20 Function Points per month and that the task is estimated at 20 Function Points.